mathiasertl/django-ca/README.md

 6. Add a OCSP service maybe (would be huge).
 7. Print HPKP hashes with the `view_ca` and `view_cert` commands.
 8. Update documenation (it says you can run an OCSP responder with django-ca)
-9. Move revocation reasons to model (they are in the form right now)

 ## Test CRL and OCSP